-There will be much more compression required of children later in our approach as they gradually assimilate various aspects of fractions.
-The way we write a common fraction is conventionally interpreted as both a process (that of dividina) and as an object (an amount); the fraction we call 'two-thirds' is understood as both a dividing process (2 divided by 3) and as the outcome of that dividing - the number object we call 'two-thirds'.
+There will be much more compression required of children later, as they gradually assimilate various aspects of fractions using Numicon.
+The way in which a common fraction is written is conventionally interpreted as both a process (that of dividing) and as an object (an amount); the fraction called 'two-thirds' is understood as both a dividing process (2 divided by 3) and as the outcome of that dividing - the number object called 'two-thirds' (see Fractions).

-In mathematics, it is quite common for processes to become objects, and this compression, signified with the symbols we use, normally takes auite a while for children to appreciate.
-Much depends upon how we talk with children about these moves, and the imagery and models we use to support our conversations, but the most important thing is to allow children plenty of time to accommodate to such significant shifts in our communicating.
+In mathematics, it is quite common for processes to become objects, and this compression, signified with the symbols used, normally takes quite a while for children to appreciate.
+Much depends upon how children are engaged in dialogue about these moves, and the imagery and models used to support these conversations.
+However, the most important thing is to allow children plenty of time to accommodate to such key shifts in communicating.